 The quicker you pick okra pods, the more they produce new blossoms.

-Okra plants can be attacked by flea, Japanese and other beetles, especially when young.
+Okra plants can be attacked by fleas, caterpillars, Japanese and other beetles, especially when young.
 Spraying plants with spinosad is an organically-approved method of controlling these pests.
 Corn earworms are occasionally found on okra plants.
 They can be organically controlled by using sprays or dusts containing biological pesticide Bacillus thuringiensis.

 Like many plants, okra can be attacked by root-knot nematodes.
 If your plants are stunted or showing a lack of vigor, pull one and examine its roots for the characteristic knots or nodes left by the tiny worms.

-In cooler, moist climates, okra can succumb to wilt and fungus.
+In cooler, moist climates, okra can succumb to wilt and fungus, such as fusarium wilt.
 If you experience a brief damp spell during your normally hot and sunny summer and begin to notice signs of disease on plant leaves, it’s time to roll into action.
-Remove those leaves as soon as the plant is dry and spray what’s left with an organically approved garden fungicide that contains sulfur.
+Remove the leaves on all infected plants as soon as the plant is dry and spray what’s left with an organically approved garden fungicide that contains sulfur.

 Okra is particularly sensitive to damping off, so don’t transplant seedlings into a wet garden right after heavy rain.